remy-phelipot/gta5checkscript/README.md

 # Contents

+* How to verify files using the Social Club launcher or Steam
 * How to use `checkGta.py` and `checkGta3.py`
 * How to handle HASH MISMATCH files
 * How to handle UNKNOWN files
 * How to use `repairGta.py`
 * How to get help or contact me

+# How to verify files using the Social Club launcher or Steam

+It turns out that Rockstar does include a method to rehash all files in the game, but didn't tell anyone about it.
+Here's how to verify all files using the Social Club Launcher (Steam users look below)

+1. Go into your install directory and create a shortcut for `GTAVLauncher.exe`
+2. Right-click on the new shortcut and go to Properties
+3. On the Shortcut tab, add `-verify` to the end of the Target text box
+4. Hit OK
+5. Run this shortcut

+If you are a Steam user, then you need to use Steam to verify the files.
+I've included that method here for those that didn't know Steam does this for all games.

+...

 # How to use `checkGta.py` and `checkGta3.py`